nlistgarten/condor/paper/paper.md

 # Summary

 Numerical modeling is an important part of the engineering workflow, providing understanding of engineering systems without the often prohibitive cost of fabricating physical models and prototypes.
 Condor is a mathematical modeling framework in Python that enables the rapid deployment of models for analysis and design.
 Condor uses metaprogramming to provide a mathematical domain-specific language (DSL) that reduces the software development effort needed to deploy models for solving engineering analysis and design problems.
-It also features a modular model-solver-backend architecture, analogous to the model-view-controller (MVC) pattern in web-application development, facitilitating usage of off-the-shelf solvers.
+It also features a modular model-solver-backend architecture, analogous to the model-view-controller (MVC) pattern in web-application development, facilitating usage of off-the-shelf solvers.

 # Statement of Need